verticalsoftware/vertical-cli/README.md

 ### Result Type

 All commands in an application must return the same result type from their handlers.
 The result type may be any value type, reference type, `Task`, or `Task<T>`.
-The only type forbidden is `void`.
+The only type that cannot be used is `void`.

 ### Handlers

-Handlers a functions that receive the model, perform the application's logic, and return a result.
+Handlers are functions that receive the model, perform the application's logic, and return a result.

 ### Symbols